dilippatlolla/SDC_traffic_sign_classifier/writeup_template.md

 * Which parameters were tuned?
 How were they adjusted and why?
 The parameters which I tuned included the learning-rate, the batch size, the number of epochs, and the network topology itself.
-That's quite a lot of tuning and I feel that I've got a long way to go before I understand the interactions between these hyper-parameters.
-One of the first things I tried, was adding the pre-processing step which added approximately 2% of accuracy improvement.
-Adding normalization to the preprocessing did wonders to the Loss behavior.
+I definitely feel that I've got a long way to go before I understand the interactions between these hyper-parameters and their impact.
+One of the first things I tried, was adding the pre-processing step which added approximately 3% of accuracy improvement.
+Adding normalization to the preprocessing improved.
+Also enhancing the contrast of the train dataset improved the accuracy by another 3%

 Also trued dropout.
 I have applied the dropout to the fully connected layer.
 I would like to give a try in applying the dropout to the convolutional layers to see how it impacts